Lincoln Continental: 1998 facelift

-New for 1999 was an extra-cost "Luxury Appearance Package" that included a wood-trimmed steering wheel and shift knob with unique two-tone seat trim and floor mats inside, and chrome alloy wheels and a special grille up front.
+For model year 1999, Lincoln offered an optional Luxury Appearance Package" that included a wood-trimmed steering wheel and shift knob with two-tone seat trim and floor mats inside, and chrome alloy wheels and a revised grille up front.
 Other available packages were the "Driver Select System" which included a semi-active suspension, selectable ride control, steering wheel-mounted controls for the audio and climate systems, automatic day/night outside mirrors, the "Memory Profile System" that recalled power steering assist and ride control settings for two drivers, and the "Personal Security Package" which included special run-flat tires mounted on polished alloy wheels, low tire pressure alert system, and universal garage door opener.

-Between the 2000 and 2002 model years, changes to the Continental remained relatively minor as production of the model eventually came to an end.
-In 2000, various safety features became standard including child seat-anchor brackets, emergency trunk release, and "Belt Minder" system.
-In 2001, the universal garage door opener was now standard.
+Between the 2000 and 2002 model years, changes to the Continental remained minor as production of the model neared its end.
+In 2000, child seat-anchor brackets, emergency trunk release, and a "Belt Minder" system became.
+In 2001, the universal garage door opener became standard.
 A new Vehicle Communication System (VCS) featuring hands-free voice activated phone, Safety and Security Services (SOS), information services, and route guidance assistance was optional for 2002.